Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

-Eq.~\ref{eq:phi-ev} cannot be solved for every wavevector, so an alternative procedure is applied using solutions for wavevectors initially distributed on the unit sphere (See Fig.~\ref{fig:wavevectors}).
-The initial shell of wavevectors distorts with time, but a change-of-variables allows integrals over the surface to be mapped back to the sphere.
-As long as the initial condition for $\b{\Phi}$ does not depend on wavevector magnitude, the solutions are separable into magnitude-dependent and direction-dependent parts, such that the integrals in Eqs.~\ref{eq:M-def}, \ref{eq:input-def}, and \ref{eq:target-def} can all be evaluated by weighted integrals over spherical shells.
+Furthermore, because the coefficients in Eq.~\ref{eq:phi-ev} do not depend on the magnitude of $\bm{\kappa}$, the solution for $\tgreek{\Phi}$ with an initial wavevector $\bm{\kappa}_0$ can be used to determine the solution for any initial wavevector $\alpha\bm{\kappa}_0$, provided the initial conditions $\tgreek{\Phi}(\alpha\bm{\kappa}_0,t=0)=\beta\tgreek{\Phi}(\bm{\kappa}_0,t=0)$ for some scalar $\beta$ that depends on $\alpha$.
+This is true for the isotropic initial conditions used to generate the data, so it is sufficient to solve Eqs.~\ref{eq:kappa-ev} and \ref{eq:phi-ev} for $\bm{\kappa}_0$ restricted to a sphere.
+The initial shell of wavevectors distorts with time (see Fig.~\ref{fig:wavevectors}), but a change of variables allows integrals over the surface to be mapped back to the initial sphere.
+As long as the initial condition for $\tgreek{\Phi}$ satisfies the condition above, the integrals in Eqs.~\ref{eq:M-def}, \ref{eq:LJ-def}, and \ref{eq:input-def1}--\ref{eq:input-def3} can all be evaluated as weighted integrals over the initial spherical shell.

-Data is generated for 320 different mean velocity gradients, sampled using Sobol sequencing \cite{sobol_distribution_1967}, by integrating Eq.~\ref{eq:phi-ev} along wavevectors initially distributed at 6,051 spherical design points, which are equal-weight numerical quadtrature points that guarantee exact integration on the unit sphere for spherical polynomials up to a certain degree (here, $\le 109$) \cite{womersley_efficient_2017}.
-Storing $\b{\Phi}$ at 100 time steps per simulation, this procedure produces 32,000 samples for each closure problem.
+Data have been generated for 320 different mean velocity gradients, sampled using Sobol sequencing \citep{sobol_distribution_1967}, by integrating Eq.~\ref{eq:phi-ev} for initial wavevectors distributed over the unit sphere at 6~051 spherical design points, which are equal-weight numerical quadrature points that guarantee exact integration on the unit sphere for spherical polynomials up to a certain degree (here, $\le 109$) \citep{womersley_efficient_2017}.
+Storing the $\tgreek{\Phi}$ solution at 100 time steps per simulation, this procedure produces 32~000 samples for each closure problem.